mreinke1/reg2latex/README.md

 # reg2latex

 ## Description
 The function `reg2latex` creates a `.tex` file from a linear model in Matlab.
 The function allows for multiple model inputs and to format your own regression output.
 If you use other methods to estimate regressions in Matlab (e.g.:  [Econometrics Toolbox](https://www.spatial-econometrics.com), then you can parse a `struct` into `reg2latex` and obtain a regression output.
+Standard errors are reported in brackets.

 ## Set-up
 Clone the repository and add it to your Matlab path.
 Make sure to add the folder `helper` to your path.